-The Fund may invest in debt securities and other income-producing investments based on DoubleLine's assessment of the potential returns and risks of different sectors of the debt security markets and of particular securities and other investments.
-Such securities may include, by way of example, U.S. Government securities; debt securities issued by domestic or foreign corporate or other issuers; obligations of foreign sovereigns or their agencies or instrumentalities; equity, mortgage, or hybrid real estate investment trust ("REIT") securities that trade on an exchange (i.e., the Fund may not purchase REIT securities that do not trade on an exchange); loans of any kind (including, among others, bank loans, senior loans, delayed funding loans, revolving credit facilities, assignments, participations, subordinated loans, debtor-in-possession loans, and exit facilities); municipal securities and other debt securities issued by states or local governments and their agencies, authorities and other government-sponsored enterprises; collateralized loan obligations; payment-in-kind securities; zero-coupon bonds; inflation-indexed bonds; structured notes and other hybrid instruments; convertible securities; credit-linked trust certificates; preferred securities; commercial paper; and cash and cash equivalents.
+The Fund may purchase other types of debt securities and other income-producing investments of any kind, including, by way of example, U.S. Government securities; debt securities issued by domestic or foreign corporations; obligations of foreign sovereigns or their agencies or instrumentalities; equity, mortgage, or hybrid real estate investment trust ("REIT") securities; bank loans (including, among others, participations, assignments, senior loans, delayed funding loans and revolving credit facilities); municipal securities and other debt securities issued by state or local governments and their agencies, authorities and other government-sponsored enterprises; payment-in-kind securities; zero-coupon bonds; inflation-indexed bonds; structured notes and other hybrid instruments; catastrophe bonds and other event-linked bonds; credit-linked trust certificates; preferred securities; commercial paper, and cash and cash equivalents.
 The rate of interest on the debt and other income-producing investments that the Fund may purchase may be fixed, floating, or variable.